ShweiSTAT/scTSS/vignettes/scTSS_Tutorial.md

-scTSS is a package that can leverage the 5’ single-cell RNA-seq data to study the transcription start site (TSS) at single-cell resolution. scTSS comprises of two main stages, TSS prediction and differential usage test for TSSs across two or multiple conditions or cell types.
+scTSS is a package that can leverage the 5’ single-cell RNA-seq data to study the transcription start site (TSS) at single-cell resolution. scTSS comprises of two main stages, TSS prediction and differential TSS usage (DU) test for TSSs across two or multiple conditions or cell types.

 To download scTSS from github and load package, please follow: